kleemo/streamline_jb_bot/README.md

 ```

 ### Mapping AI Scores to Printing Parameters
-Mapping the retrieved ai scores to a shape or line parameter can be done in the telegram_bot/parametershandler.py file.
-All the possible parameters are listed at the top of the file and are also further described in the Geometry Taxonomy section.
-When receiving messages from the user through the chatbot the application calls a method in the parametershandler.py file depending on the type of the recieved message.
-Each method then calls the function to extract the ai socres and may also extract additional information about the input, for example pixel brightness for messages of type image.
+Mapping the retrieved AI scores to a shape or line parameter can be done in the `telegram_bot/parametershandler.py` file.
+All possible parameters are listed at the top of the file and are also further described in the Geometry Taxonomy section.
+When receiving messages from the user through the chatbot, the application calls a method in the `parametershandler.py` file depending on the type of the received message.
+Each method then calls the function to extract the AI scores and may also extract additional information about the input, for example pixel brightness for messages of type image.

-Example 1: mapping the diameter of the second center point to the pixel brighness of an image.
-In the set_parameters_imgInput add:
+Example 1: Mapping the diameter of the second center point to the pixel brightness of an image.
+In `set_parameters_imgInput` add:
 ```python
 if len(self.shape_options["diameter"]) >= 2:  # Make sure we have at least 2 center points
     max_diameter = max(self.shape_options["diameter"][1][0], self.shape_options["diameter"][1][1]) + 40